 - salt to taste

 - Cook chopped chorizo in olive oil over medium heat for 2 minutes until slightly browned and the oil is coloured orange.
 Add chopped onions and cook for 5 minutes over low heat, then add chicken and a pinch of salt.
 (Do not oversalt as chorizo is salty and so is chicken stock) Cook for 5 minutes until chicken is mostly done, add minced garlic and parsley and cook while stirring for 30 seconds.

-- Then add rice and stir until the rice is evenly coated in oil for a minute or so, add chicken stock, saffron and lemon juice, stir to combine and bring to a boil, lower the heat, cover with a lid and cook for 15 minutes.
+- Then add rice and stir until the rice is evenly coated in oil for a minute or so, add chicken stock, saffron threads and lemon juice, stir to combine and bring to a boil, lower the heat, cover with a lid and cook for 15 minutes.
 Check for doneness.
 You might want to cook a few minutes longer is rice is not done or uncover if there is still too much liquid.

 - Add peas and stir lightly, then top with shrimp, cover and cook for 5 minutes longer.
 By the end, the liquid should be entirely absorbed by the rice and rice is tender but not mushy.

 - Taste and add more salt if needed.
+Serve with lemon wedges.